← Back to Thought Leadership

 Creating a DMARC Record

-You add a DMARC record as a TXT type record inside your DNS records.
-Here's an example of what a typical DMARC record looks like:
+You add a DMARC record as a TXT type record inside your DNS records — typically at _dmarc.yourdomain.com.
+Here's what a real DMARC record looks like, broken down tag by tag:

 Getting DMARC Record Values

 Your DMARC record is entirely constructed by yourself following the standard syntax.
 Subdomains will inherit the root domain's DMARC policy if it exists.
-Otherwise, you can also explicitly place DMARC records on subdomains or use the sp tag.
+Otherwise, you can also explicitly place DMARC records on subdomains or use the sp tag to define a subdomain-specific policy.

 Common DMARC Mistakes